mnilsson23/lucene-solr/solr/contrib/ltr/README.md

 a term match for the document field 'title' from the value of the external field 'user_text'.
 You can provide default values for external features as well by specifying ${myField:myDefault}, similar to how you would in a Solr config.
+In this case, the fifth feature (userFromMobile) will be looking for an external parameter called 'userFromMobile' passed in through the request, if the ValueFeature is : required=true, it will throw an exception if the external feature is not passed required=false, it will silently ignore the feature and avoid the scoring ( at Document scoring time, the model will consider 0 as feature value)
+The advantage in defining a feature as not required, where possible, is to avoid wasting caching space and time in calculating the featureScore.
-See the "Run a Rerank Query" section for how to pass in external information.
+See the [Run a Rerank Query](#run-a-rerank-query) section for how to pass in external information.

 ### Custom Features
 Custom features can be created by extending from